jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 For example, the interval from a C to a D is a second, from C to E is a third, and from C to G is a fifth.
+The interval from C to A is a sixth, because the musical alphabet goes to G and then wraps around to A again.

 The interval from C to the next C above or below is called an "octave" (meaning 8), and from a note to itself is called a "unison" (meaning 1).